gallery — What is it?

 Agent Skills

-Enables users to augment their LLMs with tools like Wikipedia and interactive maps, enhancing the conversational and practical capabilities of the models.
+This feature allows users to augment their LLMs with tools like Wikipedia and interactive maps, enhancing the conversational capabilities of the models.
+It supports modular skills that can be loaded from URLs or GitHub Discussions.

 AI Chat with Thinking Mode

-Facilitates multi-turn conversations and provides insights into the model's reasoning process, enhancing understanding of complex problem-solving.
+Users can engage in multi-turn conversations and toggle Thinking Mode to see the model's reasoning process, which is particularly useful for understanding complex problem-solving.

 Ask Image